 - How should graduate teachers be made aware of their potential future in the job market?
 How can institutions encourage them to be part of the dialogue of labor practices at school and in their own departments?

-This is a rolling call for participation.
-However, our first round of publications will take place after July 18, 2016; early submissions (those received by June 27) will be given preference on the editorial calendar.
+This is a rolling call.
 The most successful submissions challenge readers to re-evaluate their assumptions about pedagogy with experience and theory as support; our articles are typically 1,500–2,500 words.
-Please direct questions to Chris Friend (Director, Hybrid Pedagogy).
+To submit a response to this call, visit our submissions page.

 We look forward to your contributions!